Best Lung Cancer Treatment in India

 Surgery is often preferred for early-stage lung cancer.
 Its aim: get rid of the tumor and its neighboring tissues to halt the cancer spread.
 The kind of surgery will depend on factors like cancer size, position, stage, and the patient’s overall health.

-• Lobectomy: The most often done surgery for lung cancer which involves getting rid of one entire lung’s lobe.
+• Lobectomy: The most often done surgery for lung cancer, which involves getting rid of one entire lung’s lobe.
 It is usually done when the tumor is limited to one lobe.

 • Pneumonectomy: A process where the entire lung is removed.
 This is considered when the cancer affects a larger part of the lung and occupies a central part.